Python Asyncio

 create_task source code, ensure_future source code.

-Warning on ensure_future: Deprecated since version 3.10: Deprecation warning is emitted if obj is not a Future-like object and loop is not specified and there is no running event loop.
+Deprecated since version 3.10: Deprecation warning is emitted if obj is not a Future-like object and loop is not specified and there is no running event loop.
 Coroutine is not a Future-like object.

-await vs await asyncio.wait_for() vs asyncio.shield()
+await vs await asyncio.wait_for() vs asyncio.shield()#

 Almost the same. but wait_for() can set timeout, and shield() can protect a task from being cancelled.